 We currently live in a tent near the Sheikh Jameel School, which belongs to UNRWA in Khan Younis city.
 We are exposed to the danger of bombing at all times.

 My family, like all families in the Gaza Strip, has suffered from the loss of many family members.
-My cousin’s son was martyred while he was in a barber shop near the Israa School in the Al Shati refugee camp.
+My cousin’s son was martyred while he was in a barber shop near the Israa School in the Shati refugee camp.
 He wanted to cut his hair, but the occupation deprived him of his life while he was waiting for his turn in the barber shop.
 In this assassination, dozens of others were also martyred and injured.

 The occupation bombed my uncle’s house, and his wife, Abeer Abu Toha, 42, was martyred in the bombing, as well as his son Ahmed Abu Toha, 14, and his grandson, the child Ahmed Heid, who was two-and-a-half years old.
 The occupation killed them in a heinous crime, destroyed their house completely, and my uncle’s children lost their mother forever.

 The occupation’s crimes are not limited to my family alone.
 The occupation has ruined all Palestinian homes.
-Many of my friends, neighbors, and relatives have been killed.
+Many of my friends, neighbours, and relatives have been killed.
 Many of my son Saif al-Din’s classmates have been killed.
 Many children that were the same age as my 3-year-old son Adam have been killed, and some even younger than him.
 The occupation has committed hundreds of crimes during its more than seven-month long continuous war on the Gaza Strip.
 The Israeli war machine continues to kill more innocent people.

 My son Saif al-Din lost both his cousin and his friend Ahmed as martyrs during the war.
 My son used to play with Ahmed every day and loved him dearly.
 Saif al-Din can’t stop remembering him and mourning him.
 He continues to cry whenever he remembers him and asks me, “Why did the occupation kill my friend Ahmed?
 What did Ahmed do to the occupation to be killed?”
 The occupation’s crimes have affected all inhabitants of the Gaza Strip.